ThembinkosiThemba/go-project-starter/README.md

 This project also has support for event tracking using Mixpanel.
 Login to [Mixpanel](mixpanel.com) and create a project, get the project id in the settings and update your env file as well.

+### Logger
+This projects now supports a custom logger.
+Features include:
+- saving logs to files (errors, warnings and infos).
+These logs can be stored in their separate files.
+Check `/logs` folder once you use any of the logs.
+- print's out logs in the terminal

 ## 🛠️ Customization

 To add a new entity: